Data has taken over the world.

-- Base problems on actual challenges your team faces and try out your assessment on your current team to ensure that it’s a reasonable test of the skills used on the job and to achieve consensus on what a good answer looks like
+- Base problems on actual challenges your data science team faces and try out your assessment on your current data science team to ensure that it’s a reasonable test of the skills used on the job and to achieve consensus on what a good answer looks like

 - Keep it short – 2-3 hours max

 - An open-ended challenge will reveal more about a candidate’s thought process and skill level than a quiz of technical minutiae

 Unsure how to evaluate candidates for the skills you need?
 These questions can help.